tianna0/Lyft-Back-End-Engineeringe-Virtual-Experience/README.md

 ## Tasks
 1. Draft a new architecture
 2. Refactor the codebase to reflect the new design
-3. Add unit tests to the codebase
+3. Write unit tests for the newly refactored system
-4. Add new functionality
+4. Add new functionality using TDD
    - Upgrade Spindler batteries
    - Add tire servicing criteria